sanjaysheel/sanjaysheel/README.md

 I'm **sanjaysheel**.
 I'm an undergraduate IT student from India.

-- 🔭 I’m currently working on  :snake:  Python, Django
+- 🔭 I’m currently working on  :snake:  Python, Django, web sccraping
 * 🌱 I’m currently learning data science, machine learning
 * 👯 I’m looking to collaborate on open source project
 * 🤔 I’m looking for help with in my project.